realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | IO27 (TT_IN) on TCB 1.2 |

-In order to trigger a time-travel sequence on the Time Circuits, "TT IN"/IO27 and GND must be shortened for at least 200ms and then opened; the time travel is triggered upon release of the button.
+In order to trigger a time-travel sequence on the Time Circuits, "TT IN"/IO27 and GND must be shorted for at least 200ms and then opened; the time travel is triggered upon release of the button.
 If the button is pressed for 3000ms (3 seconds), a ["Return from Time Travel"](#time-travel) is triggered.

 The Config Portal allows configuring a delay for matching/synchronizing the TCD to another prop.
 The delay, if any, starts running after the button is released.
 The time travel sequence starts after the delay has expired.